MatthewCYLau/gradle-spring-boot-api/README.md

 A reference project to build a Spring Boot API with Gradle

+## Run/Build Locally

+- In project root directory, run `./gradlew assemble docker dockerRun` to build jar file, then build the Docker image, and then run Docker image

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.